 One of the prettiest places in Copenhagen to take pictures is Copenhagen’s Botanical Gardens.

-Sadly during my visit, the garden inside was closed due to the holiday.
+Sadly, during my visit, the garden inside was closed due to the holiday.

-If you are fortunate enough to see the inside there is a Butterfly House built in the Summer of 2018.
-Supposedly you can catch butterflies fluttering all around the garden, which sounds amazing for the gram.
+If you are fortunate enough to see the inside, there is a Butterfly House built in the Summer of 2018.
+Supposedly, you can catch butterflies fluttering all around the garden, which sounds amazing for the gram.

-Related post: What To Do With One Day In Copenhagen
+Related post: One Day In Copenhagen

 5| Superkilen Park

 Superkilen Park is one of the most unique Copenhagen photo spots.
-It is a funky hip skate park that expands half a mile long and is one of the best places to take pictures in Copenhagen.
+It is a funky hip skate park that extends half a mile long and is one of the best places to take pictures in Copenhagen.

 Superkilen is located in the Nørrebro District, more of the urban side of Copenhagen.
 This public park quickly became a major tourist attraction in Copenhagen.